MicrosoftDocs/playfab-docs/playfab-docs/api-references/c/pfdata/functions/pfdatagetobjectsasync.md

 ## Remarks

+This API is available on all platforms.
 Gets JSON objects from an entity profile and returns it.
 See also ObjectSetObjectsAsync.
 When the asynchronous task is complete, call [PFDataGetObjectsGetResultSize](pfdatagetobjectsgetresultsize.md) and [PFDataGetObjectsGetResult](pfdatagetobjectsgetresult.md) to get the result.

 ## Requirements